sreerajdss/terraform-app-gateway/README.md

 ### Connecting to the Machine

 Create a file `~/.ssh/config` and paste the following config.
-Then use `ssh vm1` from the Terraform executor machine to ssh into the private network machine.
+Run the command `ssh vm1` from the Terraform executor machine to ssh into the private network machine.
 The machine must have the same private and public key pair used to create the machines.

 ```
 Host bastion